seddy21/Halo3C-Collector/README.md

     - Everything else can stay default.
     - Click the Save & test button

-6. Hove over the Dashboards icon (four little squares) and select “Import”
+6. Click the Dashboards icon (four little squares) in the left navigation, then click the drop down on the New menu and select “Import”
-7. Click the “Upload JSON” file and select the “HALO3C-Dashboard.json” file included with this document.
+7. Drag and drop the “HALO3C-Dashboard.json”.
     - Name: Leave as default or change … up to you.
     - Data Source: Select the InfluxDB datasource you previously created.
     - Click Import